Grants & Awards

 Full-time academic faculty in schools of library and information science or related fields are eligible to apply.
-OCLC and ALISE encourage international proposals and collaborative projects.
+OCLC and ALISE encourage international proposals, collaborative projects and opportunities for underrepresented voices to be shared.
 To aid new researchers, priority will be given when possible to proposals from junior faculty and applicants who have not previously received LISRGP funds.

 View a list of previous recipients and read their final papers and presentations at: www.oclc.org/research/grants/awarded.htm.

 Feel free to contact us for more information.